kanthorlabs/kanthorq/website/docs/concepts/001-event.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Event is an entity that represents a communication interface between publisher and subscriber in KanthorQ.
+`Event` is an entity that represents a data transfer object (DTO) between client and publisher in KanthorQ.
 It is similar with HTTP request in client-server commication over HTTP or proto definition in gRPC.

 There is the definition of the `Event` in different places in KanthorQ